Buddha's Birthday: East Asia, Vietnam and the Philippines

 In many East Asian countries as well as Vietnam and the Philippines, Buddha's Birth is celebrated on the 8th day of the 4th month in the Chinese lunar calendar (in Japan since 1873 on April 8 of the Gregorian calendar), and the day is an official holiday in Hong Kong, Macau and South Korea.
 The date falls from the end of April to the end of May according to the Gregorian calendar.

 The primarily solar Gregorian calendar date varies from year to year, and in the year 2021, it was on May 19.

 Taiwan

 In 1999 the Taiwanese government set Buddha's birthday as the second Sunday of May, the same date as Mother's Day.

 Japan

 As a result of the Meiji Restoration, Japan adopted the Gregorian calendar in lieu of the Chinese lunar calendar in 1873.
 However, it took approximately until 1945, the end of World War II, for religious festivities to adopt the new calendar.
-In most Japanese temples, Buddha's birth is now celebrated on the Gregorian and buddhist calendar date April 8; only a few (mainly in Okinawa) celebrate it on the orthodox Chinese calendar date of the eighth day of the fourth lunar month.
+In most Japanese temples, Buddha's birth is now celebrated on the Gregorian and Buddhist calendar date 8 April; only a few (mainly in Okinawa) celebrate it on the orthodox Chinese calendar date of the eighth day of the fourth lunar month.

+Place

+Archeological evidence from Kapilvastu, where Śuddhodana's palace was located, was uncovered in 2021.
+In 2022, archaeologists from Durham University reported that while working in Nepal they uncovered evidence of a structure at the birthplace of the Buddha dating to the sixth century BCE, using a combination of radiocarbon and optically stimulated luminescence techniques.